 15. Hattie Marie’s BBQ

 Hattie Marie’s BBQ is one of the best franchises for those with business experience and a passion for barbeque.
-The Georgia based chain offers Texas style food that began with family recipes.
-The company is especially interested in working with franchisees that want to open multiple units.
+The Georgia based chain offers Texas style food that began with family recipes and quality ingredients.
+The company is especially interested in working with franchisees that want to open multiple units, so there’s tons of growth potential.
 They generally develop restaurants within shopping centers, college campuses, airports, and other locations with lots of existing foot traffic.
 They also offer additional revenue streams like catering and online ordering.

 The franchise fee to get started is $30,000.
 And startup costs for a single location range from $86,500 to $133,500.